Reporting a security vulnerability

 For listing of security vulnerabilities about BIND 9, visit ISC’s Knowledge Base’s BIND 9 Vulnerabilities Matrix.

-As of Oct, 2010 ISC is now using the CVSS, a program of first.org and NIST, to determine the severity of potential security issues.
+ISC uses the CVSS, a program of first.org and NIST, to determine the severity of potential security issues.